haveno-dex/haveno-docs/docs/the-project/payment_methods/Pix.md

 - Make an offer to sell XMR on the BRL market.
 - Take an offer to sell XMR on the BRL market.

 When the offer is confirmed Haveno will provide with the XMR Buyer with your Pix details for you to complete the payment.
-They should send payment at their first opportunity and confirm they have done so in Haveno by clicking 'payment started'.
+They should send payment at their first opportunity and confirm they have done so in Haveno by clicking `Payment Send`.

 Once you receive payment from the XMR Buyer you should confirm payment has been received in Haveno.
 One you have done this the XMR Buyer will receive their funds and you will receive your security deposit back.